Earliest Childhood Memories

 All of them, with their associated emotions, can get complicated.

-We can connect.
 We survive.
+We connect.
 We heal.
 Sometimes there are scars where we've healed.
 That's OK.
 That's normal.